akdemirlab/EAC_brainMets/README.md

 This repository contains the scripts used in the EAC brain metastasis manuscript

-# Scripts in Figure 1 folder were used for downstream analysis and visualization.
+# Scripts in WGS folder were used for downstream analysis and visualization.

 Comutplot_with_allsamples_figure.ipynb